IN THIS ARTICLE

 Mindfulness strategies are another type of therapy.
 They seek to focus your attention on what is happening at the moment without trying to change it.
 These strategies teach you to let go of past regrets and not worry about the future.
 They may help with depression in some people.

-How long will you need counseling or therapy?
+How long will you need therapy?

 How long your treatment lasts depends on how severe your depression is and how well you respond to treatment.
 Short-term counseling or therapy usually lasts from 10 to 20 weeks, and you usually see your mental health professional once a week.
 But you may need to meet with your health professional more often or for a longer time.